 The Most Important Acne Tips, All in One Place

-If clear, healthy, beautiful skin is on your list of improvements for the New Year, look no further for all the acne-fighting tips you need to get the skin you want in 2017.
-Say bye to blemishes and banish breakouts once and for all by committing to a handful of habits that ensure your skin gets the care and attention it needs to be its very best.
+If clear, healthy, beautiful skin is on your list of improvements for the New Year, don't fret.
+In case you didn't know, the key to getting clear skin is to follow an acne-fighting regimen.
+Say buh-bye to blemishes and banish breakouts once and for all by committing to a handful of habits that will improve the overall look and feel of your skin.

-As beauty editors, we've seen acne tips of all kinds—from topical solutions to lifestyle overhauls and everything in between—and over the years we've figured out a few of our favorites that actually work.
-To help you easily digest the best advice out there, we've rounded up the very best tips for getting your skin on the right track now and beyond.
+As beauty editors, we've seen acne tips of all kinds—from topical solutions to lifestyle overhauls and everything in between.
+Over the years, we've figured out a few of our favorites that actually work.
+To help you easily digest the overwhelming amount of advice out there, we've rounded up the very best tips for getting your skin clear and glowing.

-Keep scrolling to see all our best acne tips, all in one place.
+Keep scrolling to see all our best acne-fighting tips.

-Exfoliating is a key part of the skincare process, especially if you're combatting acne.
+Exfoliating is a key part of the skincare process—especially if you're combatting acne.
 Celebrity esthetician Renee Rouleau told Byrdie that in addition to cleansing nightly, it's important to use an exfoliating wash.
-She suggests using exfoliants like glycolic acid, AHAs (alpha-hydroxy acids), and BHA (butylated hydroxyanisole) for three nights straight followed by a three-night break.
+She suggests using exfoliants that contain glycolic acid, AHAs (alpha-hydroxy acids), and BHA (butylated hydroxyanisole) for three nights straight followed by a three-night break.
 Rouleau also recommends products that contain pumpkin, papaya, or pineapple for skin-boosting enzymes.

-Bobbi Brown Radiance Boost Superfine Walnut Grain & Orange Exfoliating Mask ($47)
+Bobbi Brown Radiance Boost Superfine Walnut Grain and Orange Exfoliating Mask ($47)

 Moisturize and Protect

-Once you've cleansed, it's important to restore moisture to the skin and protect against sun damage with an SPF.
-If you don't moisturize regularly, you run the risk of drying out your skin, which will in turn cause it to overcompensate by producing more oil.
-SPF is an essential component of your daytime moisturizer, as acne products and exfoliants make you more vulnerable to sun damage.
+Once you've cleansed, it's important to restore the skin's moisture and protect it from sun damage.
+If you don't moisturize regularly, you run the risk of drying out your skin, which will cause it to produce more oil.
+SPF should also be a component of your daytime moisturizer, as acne products and exfoliants make you more vulnerable to sun damage.

 La Mer The Reparative Face Sun Lotion Broad Spectrum SPF 30 ($135)